projectacrn/acrn-hypervisor/misc/config_tools/configurator/README.md

 #### Windows

-Similar to Linux.

-In the Windows environment maybe you need to install git and python3 via chocolatey or manually, and replace the command line `python3` with `py -3`.
+Similar to Linux, in the Windows environment, you need replace the command line `python3` with `python`.

 ### 3. How To Build